euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 PKN
 ^^^^^^^

-The **cellnopt.core** package provides lots of tools to manipulate and visualise networks and MIDAS files.
+The **cellnopt.core** package provides many tools to manipulate and visualise networks and MIDAS files.
 It is implemented in Python and makes use of standard scientific libraries including Pandas, Matplotlib and NetworkX.

 .. figure:: cellnopt_preprocess.png